 The fictional state of Kangan is fully surrounded by the atmosphere of political corruption.
 Sam, His Excellency, is a corrupt dictator.
 He only cares for himself and takes decisions that benefit him rather than his people.
-Despite being their leader, he has distanced themselves from the people.
+Despite being their leader, he has distanced himself from the people.
 All this represents an unhealthy practice for a president which is not favorable to political leadership.
 Another instance of unhealthy leadership is the opposition between Sam and other members of the cabinet, such as Chris and Ikem.

 Sam’s corrupt dictatorial rule lets down the dreams and hopes of Kangan’s people.
 The way he deals with the problem of the Abazonian delegation reflects the selfish and corrupt nature of his governance.
 Instead of sorting out their problems himself, he turns his back to their needs.
 His thirst for power grows day by day leading him to eradicate everyone who comes in his way.
 He doesn’t hesitate to silence those who doubt him and stand in his way, including his longtime friends, Ikem and Chris.

 Through the depiction of a corrupt political regime and unhealthy leadership in Anthills of the Savannah, Achebe has attacked the political corruption that characterized the military regimes in Nigeria after independence.
 He has revealed the fact that if the leadership of any country is corrupt and unhealthy, so would be its society.
 The negative aspects of society always relate back to the negative aspects of its leadership.
-Such a wretched power game can never encourage a good leadership in any state and badly affects every aspect of life and every relationship that the state has with its people.
+Such a wretched power game can never encourage good leadership in any state and badly affects every aspect of life and every relationship that the state has with its people.

 Power and Authority